11 Free Testimonial Sources For Non-Fiction Authors

 Conclusion

-But getting honest testimonials from those without those fancy titles can also help you sell more books, as well as help you build a bigger following of devoted fans.
+But getting honest testimonials from those without those fancy titles can also help you sell more books, as well as help you build a more extensive following of devoted fans.
 Testimonials from regular people are much more believable and relied upon when a shopper is searching for a book to buy.

-Questions For Us To Think About And Discuss
+Questions to Think About

 1. Do you have a favorite source for finding testimonials?
 Is it within your industry?